mighty-gerbils/gerbil/doc/reference/std/actor.md

  deployment-path: deployment-path
  actor-server: (srv (current-actor-server)))
 ```
-Upload a gerbil environment to all known supervisor.
+Upload a gerbil environment to all known supervisors.

 ### ensemble-supervisor-upload-environment!
 ```